ADGEfficiency/dsr-rl/notes/markdown/5_policy_gradients.md

 - optimize return directly
 - work in continuous and discrete action spaces
 - works better in high-dimensional action spaces
+- usually on-policy - meaning it is hard to escape the bias of a bad initial policy -

 **Value functions**